Our product list gets longer every year.

 Founded on the very property still being farmed today, the farm now supports several local families with many of the employees having worked here for more than 10 years.
 Flower-farming is an intensive kind of agriculture, requiring highly skilled workers.
 During the growing season we employ 10 to 15 people.

 The acreage is located at the foot of Mt.
 Pisgah, just a few miles from the Eugene city limits.
 With Buford Park and Mt.
 Pisgah Arboretum just across the river, picnickers and hikers drive past our fields, often stopping at our U-Pick facility, open a couple of days a week, June through October.
-We coordinate field trips on the farm for school groups, summer camps and garden clubs and conduct tours and workshops.

 Visitors often encounter local artists, some quite well-known, who set up their plein-aire easels amid the rows of flowers, surmounted by Mt.
 Pisgah rising in the distance.
 We welcome visits from artists, and will do our best to accommodate your needs -- just give us a call!